-Maaja Wentz is an award-winning writer, and teacher-librarian in Toronto, Canada.
-She specializes in writing page-turning YA novels, and short speculative fiction.
-Maaja reads and participates in panel discussions at public cultural events as well as book-oriented Science Fiction and Fantasy conventions.
-She is a host of the WCDR’s reading series, Words of the Season.
+Maaja Wentz is an award-winning writer from Toronto, Canada.
+She writes chilling thrillers about dark family secrets, and quirky speculative fiction.
+She is a teacher-librarian who participates in panel discussions, readings, and book-oriented Science Fiction and Fantasy conventions.
+Maaja is a host of the WCDR’s reading series, Words of the Season.

 Awards & Published Works by Maaja Wentz